 - Example: Measured line-line voltages = 203, 210, and 212.
 The average = (203+210+212)/3 = 208.3.
 The maximum deviation from the average is the greatest difference between the average voltage (208.3) and any one voltage reading: 212-208.3 = 3.7, 210-208.3 = 1.7 and 208.3-203 = 5.3.
-The maximum deviation from the average is 5.3, thus voltage unbalance = 5.3/208.3 x 100= 2.5%. - MULT MULT (multiplier) setting is found in Table 1.
-The MULT setting is determined by the number of passes of the motor leads or the size of external CTs and the full load amps of the motor the unit will be monitoring.
+The maximum deviation from the average is 5.3, thus voltage unbalance = $5.3/208.3 \times 100 = 2.5\%$. - MULT MULT (multiplier) setting is found in Table 1.
+The MULT setting is determined by the number of passes of the motor leads and the full load amps of the motor the unit will be monitoring.
 MULT sets the trip point range for undercurrent, overcurrent and ground fault current faults.
 Set MULT first, then set UC, OC and GF. - OC Overcurrent.
 Is typically set to the service factor amperage (SFA) of the motor or 100-135% of motor full-load amps (FLA), which are determined by the motor manufacturer.
 The value must be higher than UC.
-If any one leg exceeds the OC setting, the 777-LR-P2 will trip according to the Trip Class (TC) settings. - NOTE: When using external CTs, do not set OC greater than the thermal rating of the CTs - UC Undercurrent.
+If any one leg exceeds the OC setting, the 777-HRG-P2 will trip according to the Trip Class (TC) settings. - UC Undercurrent.
 Is most commonly set to 80% of the full-load amperage (FLA) of the motor.
 This is usually adequate for protection of loss of load for many pumps and motors, including submersibles.
 If the motor is drawing less than full load amperage, then the UC may be set lower than 80% of FLA for adequate protection.
 Centrifugal/booster pumps may have to be set to something higher than 80% of FLA for adequate protection.
 UC can be set to 0 if UC protection is not desired.
-The 777-LR-P2 examines average current to determine if an undercurrent trip condition exists.
-The value must be lower than OC. - CUB Current Unbalance.
+The 777-HRG-P2 examines average current to determine if an undercurrent trip condition exists.
+The value must be lower than OC - CUB Current Unbalance.
 SymCom recommends contacting the motor manufacturer for a specific setting.
 Current unbalance is calculated the same way voltage unbalance is calculated (see formula above).
-Setting CUB to 999 will disable current unbalance and current single-phase protection.

-TC - Trip Class.
-Determines how quickly the 777-LR-P2 will trip when an overcurrent (overload) condition is detected.
+Setting CUB to 999 will disable current unbalance and current single-phase protection. - TC Trip Class.
+Determines how quickly the 777-HRG-P2 will trip when an overcurrent (overload) condition is detected.
 TC is a dual-function setting-both a thermal trip class (NEMA standard) and a linear trip delay (in seconds) can be set.

 While the standard trip classes are 5, 10, 15, 20, and 30, TC can be set from 2-60, with or without jam protection.
 The trip class setpoint is the time in seconds that the device will take to trip when any phase current is greater than or equal to 600% of the OC setpoint.
-These additional "non-standard" trip classes allow the unit to follow a trip curve in-between the "standard" trip class curves shown in Figure 5.
+These additional "non-standard" trip classes allow the unit to follow a trip curve in-between the "standard" trip class curves shown in Figure 4.